 The Literary Arts Fund will hold open calls for two opportunities: general operating grants and innovation project grants.

-- Present them at public events such as festivals, readings, open mics, spoken word performances, workshops, lectures, or conversations;
+- Present them at public events such as festivals, readings, open mics, spoken word performances, lectures, or conversations;

-- Publish their work in print or digital publications such as books, broadsides, chapbooks, literary journals, magazines, websites, or zines;
+- Publish their work in print or digital publications such as books, chapbooks, literary journals, magazines, websites, or zines;

 Furthermore, to be eligible to apply, literary arts nonprofits must:

-- Serve adult writers and audiences;
+- Serve adult creative writers and audiences;

-- Have an annual operating budget of at least $50,000, in excess of in-kind (i.e., non-cash) revenue.
+- Have an annual operating budget of at least $50,000, in excess of in-kind (i.e., non-cash) contributions.
+For fiscally sponsored organizations and publishers: the organization or publisher, not the fiscal sponsor, must meet this requirement.

 - Nonprofit organizations and publishers whose primary mission is not focused on the literary arts and creative writers of poetry, fiction, creative nonfiction (distinguished from journalism or scholarship), or hybrid works.